 Connect one end of the RGB (RGBW) LED strip extension cable to the header and the other end to your RGB (RGBW) LED strip.
 The black wire (marked with a triangle on the plug) of the extension cable must be connected to Pin 1 (12V) of this header.
 The 12V pin (marked with an arrow) on the other end of the extension cable must be lined up with the 12V of the LED strip.
 Be careful with the connection orientation of the LED strip; incorrect connection may lead to the damage of the LED strip.
+If you are connecting a RGBW LED strip (5-pin), combine the two plugs of the extension cable together first.
+If you are connecting a RGB LED strip (4-pin), use only the 4-pin plug of the extension cable.

-For how to turn on/off the lights of the RGB (RGBW) LED strip, refer to the instructions on in Chapter 2, "BIOS Setup."
+For how to turn on/off the lights of the LED strip, refer to the instructions on in Chapter 2, "BIOS Setup," "Peripherals," or Chapter 5, "Unique Features," "APP Center\RGB Fusion."